gwygonik/acModules/README.md

 Custom pattern programmer for **Pick6**.
 This should be attached directly to the right-side of **Pick6**; when attached, a LED will light on both modules near their names.

-This is simply 2x8 knobs that edit the last two patterns in **Pick6**.
+This is simply a 2x8 knob panel that edits the last two patterns in **Pick6**.

 ## Chord4Roy